graphenesec/graphenesec.github.io/_services/threat-assessment.md

 ---
-title: "Threat Assessment"
+title: "Threat and Exposure Assessment"
 date: 2020-06-10T12:33:46+11:00
 featured: true
 weight: 6
 ---

-Tailored cyber security threat assessments based on industry-leading methodologies.
+Understand your threats and see your organisation from an attacker's perspective.

-Cyber security threat assessments are the foundation of an effective cyber security strategy.
+Cyber security threat assessments are the foundation of an effective cyber security program.
+By understanding the intent and capability of potential adversaries, you are far better placed to calibrate your defences accordingly.
+We can also assist you in seeing your organisation as an attacker might, providing an external view of your technical exposure to the wider internet.

-*This page is under construction.
-We look forward to sharing the final version soon.*
+Based on previous experience delivering highly detailed threat assessments to some of Australia's largest and most complex organisations, we have the ability to provide industry-leading insight.